LukasRier/GalvAnalyze/examples/README.md

 File Case3_ActiveMass_18mg_CurrentThreshold_0.15mA.txt

 Same data as in Case 1 but without final discharge cycle.
 Given the unequal number of charge and discharge cycles, the final charging cycle is discarded, resulting in 49 pairs.

+# Error cases

+## Case 4

+File Case4_nonsense_headings.txt
+Column headings are not compatible with GalvAnalyze.
+Only a specific set of headings is currently supported:

+**Potential**: “Ecell/V”, “E /V”, “Ewe/V”, “E/V”, “Voltage/V” or “Voltage(V)”

+**Current**: “<I>/mA”, “I /mA”, “I/mA”, “Current/mA”, or “Current(A)”

+**Time**: “time/s” or “time /s”

+## Case 5

+File Case5_empty.txt

+File is emplty.
+Error is described in the log file.

+## Case 6

+File Case6_no_data.txt

+Valid column headings are provided, however no data is contained in the file.
+Error is described in the log file.

+## Case 7

+File Case7_single_discharge.txt

+Valid file with correct column headings and data.
+Data for a single discharge is provided.
+Given the lack of a paired charge cycle, GalvAnalyze rejects the cycle and returns an error message in the log file.